petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/consuming-graphql-apis.md

 ## Identify the Service to Consume

-Follow these steps:

 1. Go to `http://localhost:8080/o/api`.

-1. At the top-left of the screen that appears, pick *headless-delivery* from the selector.
-This is the category that contains the Blog posting API.

-1. Click the *Show GraphQL* button at the top-right of the screen to open Liferay's [GraphiQL](https://github.com/graphql/graphiql) browser.
+1. Click *GraphQL* at the top-right of the screen to open Liferay's [GraphiQL](https://github.com/graphql/graphiql) browser.

 1. Click the *Docs* link below the button you just clicked.
 Now you can browse the API.

 1. GraphQL separates read and write operations by calling the first a *query* and the second a *mutation*.
 Since the first thing you want to do is post a blog entry, click *mutation*.

-1. A list appears of the entire API use the search at the top or scroll down and find the call to `createSiteBlogPosting`:
+A list of the entire API appears.

+1. Use the search at the top or scroll down and find the call to `createSiteBlogPosting`:

     ```graphql
     createSiteBlogPosting(